Pension boost for Baltimore County Council members proposed by Wade Kach is approved by his colleagues

 The four lawmakers will directly benefit from the bill’s provisions if they retire from the Council after their current term ends in 2026.

-Mike Ertel voted against the measure, Todd K. Crandell was absent and Pat Young did not offer an audible voice vote.
+Mike Ertel voted against the measure, Todd K. Crandell was absent and Pat Young’s vote was not audible.

-UPDATE: Young’s vote was recorded by the clerk as “aye,” making it 5-1 approval.
+UPDATE: Young’s vote was recorded by the clerk as “aye,” making the vote 5-1.

 Under current practices, retiring lawmakers receive the same COLAs awarded to other county retirees, which have been small and infrequent since 2011.

-Bill 40-24, introduced by Kach on May 3 and fast-forwarded through the legislative process by Patoka, adjusts retirement benefits not to COLAs, but to future pay increases for active council members.
+Bill 40-24, which was introduced by Kach on May 3 and fast-forwarded through the legislative process by Patoka, adjusts retirement benefits not to COLAs, but to future pay increases for active council members.

 Given that the council has mandated its future members’ salaries at a minimum of $78,000 a year and a maximum of $115,000 – as opposed to $69,000 at present – Kach, Patoka, Jones, Marks and Crandell would receive at least a 13.3% pension increase if they retire when their current term ends in December 2026.